Pandatron76/STS-RunAnalyzerPython/README.md

 ## Acknowledgements
 To my friends that were willing to listen to me ramble on about one player card games and Python.

+The Doctor Who marathon that played in the background as I was writing this.

 SlayTheSpire streamers in general.
 They are fun to have playing in the background (and watch) while I write this sort of stuff.
 There's a couple that I follow and mostly lurk in the channels but specific shoutouts to the one(s) that spend a great deal of time thinking about the meta details and analzying the game in great detail